Higher-for-longer the new consensus

 Week ahead

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from LSEG Datastream as of Sept.
-5, 2024.
-Notes: The two ends of the bars show the lowest and highest returns at any point year to date, and the dots represent current year-to-date returns.
+Sources: BlackRock Investment Institute, with data from LSEG Datastream as of Jan.
+16, 2025.
+Notes: The two ends of the bars show the lowest and highest returns at any point in the past 12 months, and the dots represent current 12-month returns.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
 Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCI Emerging Markets Index, MSCI Europe Index, LSEG Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
 Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index.

 Read our past weekly market commentaries here.